-The Difference Between Mixing and Mastering and Why It’s Important
+What’s the Difference Between Mixing and Mastering and Why Is It Important?

 For a new artist, the recording process can be very overwhelming.
 You need to write the songs, then record them.
 Some of you might have friends who can record you at their home studio while others might have to go to a professional studio and spend quite a bit of money.
 Just when you think the process is over, people tell you that you need to get your songs mixed and mastered — and that’s going to cost you as much or more than the recording process.
 Sometimes the person mixing your song can master your song.
 However, if the budget allows, it’s good to get the song mixed and mastered by separate Engineers.
 So what is mixing and mastering and why is it important?